alanrmendez/fetch-coding-challenge/README.md

 # Fetch Coding Challenge #

-Welcome to [Alan's code for the Fetch coding exercise!](https://alanrmendez.github.io/fetch-coding-challenge/) The web service is constructed as a minimalistic, streamlined, and intuitive service that performs the requested tasks:
+Welcome to Alan's code for the Fetch coding exercise!
+[The web service] (https://alanrmendez.github.io/fetch-coding-challenge/)is constructed as a minimalistic, streamlined, and intuitive service that performs the requested tasks:
 1. Adding transactions for a specific payer and date,
 2. Spending points as permitted and returning a list for each call, and
 3. returning all payer point balances.